 around the middle of the 19th century.

-of motor cars, and so the manufacturing rights of a well established vehicle,
+of motor cars, having obtained the manufacturing rights of a well established vehicle,

-the Belgian Miesse steam car were obtained from the Brussels based company
+the Belgian Miesse steam car, from the Brussels based company of J. Miesse.

 The Turner-Miesse steam cars were initially produced at the company's